bem-site/bem-method/faq/faq.en.md

 ### Code search

-Explicit and unique names facilitate searching the code or the file system for specific entities.
+Explicit and unique names facilitate searching the code or the file structure for specific entities.

 Let's compare the results of a global search during the debugging stage.
 Let's find a modifier called `active`.
 If short notation is used (`active`), the search results will include all possible combinations and HTML fragments containing `active`.
 In the BEM-recommended notation the name of the modifier already contains a additional search parameter in the form of the block name (`button_active`).
 Because the modifier name is unique, the search will return only relevant code fragments.